ULHPC/documents/newsletters/2016/issue-02/src/_hpc_school.md

 * HPC challenges, especially as regards data and storage management;
 * HPC workflow management for sequential and parallel tasks;
 * HPC programming and usage of the main [software and tools](http://hpc.uni.lu/users/software) available on the platform (Matlab, R, physics, chemistry, bioinformatics tools, MPI implementations) and services (Galaxy) using the platform;
-* scientific visualization;
-* software environment management;
+* scientific visualization and software environment management.
-* virtualization on the clusters linked to the Grid'5000 platform.

 48 UL staff and students registered to this summer school, with the participants entitled to 1 ECTS credit offered by the
 [Doctoral School of Computer Science and Computer Engineering](http://wwwen.uni.lu/formations/fstc/doctoral_school_of_computer_science_and_computer_engineering) upon the successful completion of the sessions.